buildbymanoj/Nutrify/README.md

 ---

-Built with ❤️ using React and Node.js
+Built with ❤️ using React, Node.js, and modern web technologies